So this is it.

 The problem is that nobody knows when the dust is going to settle.
 There’s no clear dividing line that separates the “before” and “after” – we don’t know when the crash will end or when the recovery will begin.

 In reality, the dividing line is more like a sliding scale, because the market always contains at least some level of uncertainty.
-Levels of uncertainty range from “OH MY GOD THE MARKET IS CRASHING I NEED TO SELL IMMEDIATELY” to “I’m really worried about [insert major geopolitical event].
+Levels of uncertainty range from the high-uncertainty “OH MY GOD THE MARKET IS CRASHING I NEED TO SELL IMMEDIATELY” to the lower-uncertainty “I’m really worried about [insert major geopolitical event].
 Should I wait before investing?”.

-There is never any certainty in the market, and there’s always something to worry about which could stop you from investing.
+The point is that there’s never any complete certainty in the market, and there’s always something to worry about which could stop you from investing.

 If you sell your investments and try to time re-entering the market, picking the correct time on that sliding scale of uncertainty becomes incredibly difficult.